vimalpcv/django_best_practice/README.md

 ## Setup

-Follow these steps to set up and run the "Django Best Practices" project on your local development environment:
+Follow these steps to set up and run the "Django Best Practice" project on your local development environment:

 ### Prerequisites